-While finishing a degree in business and fashion merchandising , a ‘lucky break’ came shortly after graduation in 1981 while working in Denver on a fashion shoot, a photographers thinking that Sheree was the model, introduced her to Vicki Light, who in turn, introduced her to Wilhelmina, the modeling agency from New York, who signed her on the spot.
+While finishing a degree in business and fashion merchandising , a ‘lucky break’ came shortly after graduation in 1981 while working in Denver on a fashion shoot.
+One of the photographers thought Sheree was the model, and introduced her to Wilhelmina, the modeling agent from New York, who signed her on the spot.
 Sheree promptly moved to Manhattan and within eighteen months, had appeared in over thirty commercial campaigns for Clairol, Sea Breeze, Keri-Lotion and Maybelline.
 Her print work ran in such popular magazines as Mademoiselle, Glamour and Redbook all the while she was studying acting and honing her craft.

-At the end of 1992, she signed to do the lead female role of "Alex Cahill" in “Walker, Texas Ranger,” opposite Chuck Norris, which ran for eight seasons.
+At the end of 1992, she signed to do the lead female role of ‘Alex Cahill’ in “Walker, Texas Ranger,” opposite Chuck Norris, which ran for eight seasons.

 Sheree is the president of Sandalphon Entertainment where she oversees all the operations of the film company.
 Before that, she produced Easy Rider The Ride Back, The Gundown and Dug Up.
 She was responsible for every aspect of the production from the equity raise, the casting, locations, producing, starring, and distribution.